Git-BritHub/FP-Password-Generator/README.md

 [Live URL](https://git-brithub.github.io/FP-Password-Generator/)

 ## Description
 For employer Friendly Parakeet, I debugged and wrote code that allowed JavaScript to successfully generate a secure, strong and random password.
-This user-friendly password generator includes prompt questions; which give the employee control of the type and length of characters to have within.
+This user-friendly password generator includes prompt questions, giving the employee further security and control of the type and length of characters for their password.

 ## Usage
 ![alt text](assets/images/screenshot.png)